Search for celebrities on Ancestry.com!Margaret Rusteen

 Mary Ann Morey Martinez, who grew up in Menlo Park, died at her home in Sunnyvale on August 22.
 She was 56.

 Ms. Martinez, a member of the well-known Morey family, graduated from the Convent of the Sacred Heart (Sacred Heart Preparatory) and attended Foothill College, where she met her husband, Tony.
-They were married in 1971.
+They were marriage in 1971.

 Ms. Martinez worked for 30 years as a medical assistant, and was formerly employed at Stanford Medical Center and the Palo Alto Medical Foundation.
 She enjoyed spending time with her family, gardening, caring for the turtles in her garden pond, and attending San Francisco Giants baseball games, say family members.